habashanas5/BlogApp/README.md

 # Blog Listing Application

 ## Description
-This is a Blog Listing Application built using ASP.NET Core MVC and SQLite with Entity Framework Core.
+This is a Blog Listing Application built using ASP.NET Core MVC and SQL Server Management Studio with Entity Framework Core.
 The application allows users to:

 - View a list of blog posts with pagination.
 - View the details of individual blog posts.